Rosayxy/Rosayxy.github.io/_posts/2025-12-13-seccon-14-quals-writeup.md

 ```

-The final script that can work on remote, written by jiegec:
+The final script that can work on remote, written by jiegec.
+The change is to leak the libc address from `__libc_start_main` instead of `memmove@got`:
 ```py
 from pwn import *